utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 ### Describing the count changes

-- We can show the **simple difference** (or actual change) in the *count* of students from one year to the next: `New Count - Old Count = Simple Difference`.
-Example: `10 - 4 = 6`, or "The school served six more Special Education students in 2019 (10 students) compared to 2015 (4 students)".
+- We can show the **simple difference** (or actual change) in the *count* of students from one year to the next.
+We'll assume there were `4` students in 2015 and `10` in 2019:
+  - `New Count - Old Count = Simple Difference`.
+  - Example: `10 - 4 = 6`.
+  - "The school served six more Special Education students in 2019 (10 students) compared to 2015 (four students)".
-- We can show the **percent change** in the *count* of students from one year to the next: `((New Count - Old Count) / Old Count) * 100 = Percent change`.
-Example: `((10 - 4) \ 4) * 100 = 150%`.
-"The number of Special Education students served increased 150% from 4 in 2015 to 10 in 2019."
+- We can show the **percent change** in the *count* of students from one year to the next:
+  - `((New Count - Old Count) / Old Count) * 100 = Percent change`.
+  - Example: `((10 - 4) \ 4) * 100 = 150%`.
+  - "The number of Special Education students served increased 150% from four in 2015 to 10 in 2019."

 ### Describing percentage differences

 We also have the *percentage* of Special Education students in the school, which could be important.
 This is the share of students that are in the program compared to the total students in the school.

-- We can find the **percentage point difference** from one year to the next using simple change again, but we have the describe the change as the difference in percentage points: `New Percentage - Old Percentage = Percentage Point Difference`.
-Example: `15.5% - 11% = 4.5 percentage points` (NOT 4.5%).
-"The percentage of students in Special Education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2019."
+- We can find the **percentage point difference** from one year to the next using simple change again, but we have the describe the change as the difference in percentage points:
+  - `New Percentage - Old Percentage = Percentage Point Difference`.
+  - Example: `15.5% - 11% = 4.5 percentage points` (NOT 4.5%).
+  - "The percentage of students in Special Education grew by 4.5 percentage points, from 11% in 2015 to 15.5% in 2019."
-- We can find the **percent change of share** from one year to the next, but we have to again be very specific about what we are talking about ... the growth (or decrease) of the _share_ of students in Special Education. `((New Percentage - Old Percentage) / Old Percentage * 100) = Change in share of students`.
-Example: `((15.5 - 11) / 11) * 100 = 40.9`.
-"The share of students in Special Education grew 40% from 11% of students in 2015 to 15.5% of students in 2019."
+- We can find the **percent change of share** from one year to the next, but we have to again be very specific about what we are talking about ... the growth (or decrease) of the _share_ of students in Special Education.
+  - `((New Percentage - Old Percentage) / Old Percentage * 100) = Change in share of students`.
+  - Example: `((15.5 - 11) / 11) * 100 = 40.9`.
+  - "The share of students in Special Education grew 40% from 11% of students in 2015 to 15.5% of students in 2019."
 This describes the growth in the share of students in the program, not the number of Special Education students overall.

 Describing a percentage point difference to readers can be difficult, but perhaps less confusing than describing the percent change of a percent.